 Don’t forget about the rest of your yard

 Your birdbath is likely just one small part of the mosquito problem in your yard.
-To reduce mosquito populations (which will in turn help keep them out of your bird bath), focus on the rest of your yard, too.
+To reduce mosquito populations (which will in turn help keep them out of your outdoor water features), focus on the rest of your yard, too.
 Eliminate standing water wherever you can, and follow the previous suggestions to prevent breeding in any other permanent water features you may have in your yard.
-You can also contact DC Mosquito Squad to find out about proven treatment solutions to handle mosquito problems throughout your property.